Looking for a full run down on the Siberian Husky dog breed?

-Are Huskies Easy to train?
+Are Huskies Easy To Train?

-How to train a Siberian?
+How to train a Siberian Dog Breed?

-A Siberian is extremely strong-willed and a challenge for most dog owners.
+A Siberian Husky is extremely strong-willed and a challenge for most dog owners.
 They need firm consistent training from a young age and will constantly push boundaries, any flexibility or letting them get away with something once will undo all your hard work, so everyone in the family needs to be onboard.

-Huskies are pack animals they need to know who is in charge and it should never be them, otherwise, it is a recipe for disaster.
-Being the alpha doesn't mean shouting or punishing your dog, it means gaining his respect and you can do this by establishing firm rules.
+The breed are pack animals they need to know who is in charge and it should never be them, otherwise, it is a recipe for disaster.
+Being the alpha doesn’t mean shouting or punishing your dog, it means gaining his respect and you can do this by establishing firm rules.
 Food is a great way of teaching your puppy respect never allow him to graze make him sit, putting the bowl on the floor for a short period, then remove it, getting everyone in the family hand feeding a puppy from his bowl teaches him that anyone has access to his bowl and prevents food aggression later.